Ship real data apps with AI —

 What's inside the playbook 📦

-Six modules — the exact path the whole fleet was built on.
+A from-zero setup guide + seven modules — the exact path the whole fleet was built on.
 No filler, no 4-hour intro video.
-Lifetime updates as the workflow evolves.
+Free, and updated as the workflow evolves.

 1 · Find an idea & vet the data